Zondax/fil-erc20-actor-as/README.md

 # ERC20 AssemblyScript Actor for FVM

+This is the another smart contract you should check in order to learn how to create your own one.
+It implements:
+- Save a maps, string and integers to storage
+- Load that data from storage
+- Create a constructor
+- Export methods with parameters and return values

+In particular, this implements all the methods required by the ERC20 guidelines to create a token.
+So this allows you to have your on token running on FVM.
+Awesome, right?

 This smart contract was built using the FVM SDK for AssemblyScript.
 Please, go to the [project](https://github.com/Zondax/fvm-as-sdk) in order to know more about it.

 ## Development